One question – maybe the first question – to answer before taking out a personal loan, is whether the math adds up in your favor.

 - Bad credit debt consolidation loans.
 Some institutions will approve a loan that allows the borrower to combine credit card bills and other unsecured debts to be paid off over time with just one payment per month.
 The lower the credit score, though, the tougher the terms of a bad credit debt consolidation loan will be, starting with a high interest rate.
 And if you keep acquiring debt after you get the loan, you’re just digging a deeper hole.

 - Payday loans.
 A typical payday loan can involve an annual percentage rate (APR) of 399%.
 They’re for relatively small amounts, generally $500 or less, with fees, usually $15 (and it could be more) for every $100 you borrow.
 That’ll take a significant bite out of your next paycheck.
 These loans typically come due on your very next payday, so they’re about as short-term as they come.
+And if you can’t pay it back, the consequences of defaulting on a payday loan can be just as severe as a regular loan.

 - Home Equity Line of Credit (HELOC).
 If you’ve paid off enough of the purchase price of your home, you can use it as collateral to qualify for a home equity line of credit.
 HELOCs work like a credit card, meaning you only pay interest on the part of the line of credit you use.
 (With a home equity loan, on the other hand, you get a lump sum amount and pay interest on the entire amount you borrowed.)
 Be careful, though.
 If you can’t pay it off, you could lose your home to foreclosure..
 At the least, a HELOC will reduce the equity you’ve built.
 And it usually comes fully loaded with heavy fees.

 - Title loans.
 Got a car, or some other valuable asset to which you own the title?
-You can use that title to secure a personal loan.
+You can use that title to secure a personal loan called a title loan.
 Because you’re willing to put up your wheels as collateral, the lender won’t care so much about your credit history.
 But you could be paying an APR of as much as 300%, and many states can require a single repayment of the entire principal, interest and fees, usually about a month after the loan is granted.
 If you default?
 You can lose your car.

 What Is a High-Risk Borrower?